Mood Disorders in Teens

 control the brain chemicals that affect mood.
 Mood disorders may be caused by a chemical

 imbalance in the brain.
-This can happen on its own or along with environmental factors,
+This can happen on its own.
+Or it can happen along with environmental

 Mood disorders can run in families.
-Researchers believe that many factors are involved.
+Researchers believe that many factors play a role.

 The factors that produce the trait or condition are often both inherited and environmental.

-They involve a mix of genes from both parents.
+They include a mix of genes from both parents.
 If a mother passes a mood disorder

 trait to her children, a daughter is more likely to have the disorder.
 If a father